ElektraInitiative/libelektra/doc/tutorials/compilation_variants.md

 within the code and can have two plugins: one (called myplugin_varianta) compiled included the ```#ifdef``` the other (base variant called myplugin) without.

+Currently compilation variants is used in [the resolver plugin](/src/plugins/resolver/resolver.c).